 History is taught through dedicated lessons, with cross-curricular links made where appropriate to further embed pupils understanding.HISTORY Units of Work FInal

-EYFS focus on the Past and Present with pupils using their own lives and parents’ and grandparents’ lives, as well as toys and books as sources of evidence.
+EYFS focus on the Past and Present and introduced to the concept of chronology through the study of their own lives and that of their parents’ and grandparents’ lives.
+They explore books and objects as sources of evidence.

 In KS1, pupils are introduced to the concepts of: